 - Drizzle on more olive oil if needed.
 Sprinkle on some dried or fresh chopped oregano.

 - Garnish with a handful of black olives (pit them first if you wish to save on dental bills!)
-Serves 4 to 6.

 Finally, I’ve been asked what I put in my own kitchen salad.
 The short answer is: ‘Whatever I have in the kitchen.’
 But some readers find that a less than helpful answer, so to conclude this trio of summer salads, I’ll simply list the ingredients in my last effort.
 Add or subtract as your kitchen and personal preferences allow.